sungnga/practice/React-2/apollo-music-share/README.md

 - **Consuming SongContext in Song component:**
   - Lastly we want to sync up the toggle of the Pause/Play button icons of the individual song in SongList component with the song that is in SongPlayer component
   - For example, if the song in SongPlayer is currently playing, the Pause button is visible.
 This song in the SongList should also be updated with the Pause button visible, indicating that this song is currently playing
-  - Also, if the user hits the Play button on a given song in SongList and that song doesn't already exist in SongPlayer, we want to set the song in SongPlayer
   - In SongList.js file:
-    - Import SongContext
+    - Import SongContext from App.js
     - In Song component:
       - Call useContext() hook and pass in SongContext as an argument to consume SongContext.
 What we get back from useContext() is the state object and the dispatch function
       - Create a currentSongPlaying state and initialize it to false